na-na-hi/renget/archive/iftod.md

 >\>you'll never be stuck under a big titties kulve

-\>when you broke off the gold plating protecting Kulve Taroth's "chest", the last thing you expected was an almost comically large pair of breasts to flop out
+%darkgreen%\>when you broke off the gold plating protecting Kulve Taroth's "chest", the last thing you expected was an almost comically large pair of breasts to flop out
 \>or her letting off a steamy looking huff of air and suddenly charging you instead of reeling back
 \>now here you were, pinned under her massive, scaled breasts, each weighing at least half a ton
 \>thankfully she wasn't leaning on you with her full weight, or you would have likely been smothered